apache/arrow-site/_posts/2022-10-01-arrow-parquet-encoding-part-1.md

 It is increasingly common for analytic systems to use Arrow to process data stored in Parquet files, and therefore fast, efficient, and correct translation between them is a key building block.

-Historically analytic processing primarily focused on querying data with a tabular schema, where there are a fixed number of columns, and each row contains a single value for a each column.
-However, with the increasing adoption of structured document formats such as XML, JSON, etc…, this schema limitation can seem antiquated and unnecessarily limiting.
+Historically analytic processing primarily focused on querying data with a tabular schema, where there are a fixed number of columns, and each row contains a single value for each column.
+However, with the increasing adoption of structured document formats such as XML, JSON, etc…, only supporting tabular schema can be frustrating for users, as it necessitates often non-trivial data transformation to first flatten the document data.

 As of version [20.0.0](https://crates.io/crates/arrow/20.0.0), released in August 2022, the Rust Arrow implementation for reading structured types is feature complete.
 Instructions for getting started can be found [here](https://docs.rs/parquet/latest/parquet/arrow/index.html) and feel free to raise any issues on our [bugtracker](https://github.com/apache/arrow-rs/issues).